Nashville Criminal Citation Defense Lawyer

 If you fail to appear on the specified date at the specified time a bench warrant will be issued for your arrest.

-At Raybin & Weissman we aggressively defend individuals who have received a criminal citation.
+At Raybin & Weissman, our Nashville criminal citation defense lawyers aggressively defend individuals who have received a criminal citation.

 Don’t let a criminal citation ruin your life or your reputation.

-At Raybin & Weissman, we carefully review your charges, the events leading up to them, and the officers’ actions before and after the criminal citation.
+At Raybin & Weissman, our Nashville criminal citation defense lawyers carefully review your charges, the events leading up to them, and the officers’ actions before and after the criminal citation.
 Any information obtained during our review will be used to apply pressure on the prosecution to offer a favorable plea deal or drop the charges altogether.
 If a plea deal is not in your best interest, we’ll develop an aggressive trial defense to disprove the charge(s).

-Contact a reputable Nashville criminal defense attorney immediately.
+Contact a reputable Nashville criminal citation defense attorney immediately.

 If you have received a criminal citation don’t wait to contact an attorney.
 Steps can be taken immediately that can dramatically improve your chances of a favorable outcome.

-Contact the criminal defense lawyers at Raybin & Weissman at (615) 256-6666 for a free consultation.
+Contact the Nashville criminal citation defense lawyers at Raybin & Weissman at (615) 256-6666 for a free consultation.
 We serve Nashville, Davidson County and the rest of Middle Tennessee.